-2.2.
-We have identified three core objectives and associated details to ensure that CMAG operates under a robust set of guidelines that add value to the overall CM Rules change process.
-These objectives should be used by CMAG members and the Secretariat when designing the CMAG process and when developing, scrutinising and prioritising CM Rule change proposals, and submitting recommendations to Ofgem.
+2.2 We have identified three core objectives and associated details to ensure that CMAG operates under a robust set of guidelines that add value to the overall CM Rule Change process.
+These objectives should be used by CMAG members and the Secretariat when designing the CMAG process and when developing, scrutinising and prioritising CM Rule Change proposals, and submitting recommendations to Ofgem.
 The following table provides more detail about the CMAG objectives.

-9 The Capacity Market Delivery Partners consist of the Department for Business, Energy & Industrial Strategy ("BEIS"), National Grid Electricity System Operator (NGESO) who act as the Electricity Market Reform Deliver Body ("NGESO DB" or "Delivery Body"), the Capacity Market Settlement Body and Ofgem.
+9 The Capacity Market Delivery Partners consist of the Department for Energy Security and Net Zero (DESNZ), National Grid Electricity System Operator (NGESO) who act as the Electricity Market Reform Deliver Body (NGESO DB or "Delivery Body"), the Capacity Market Settlement Body and Ofgem.

-Objective Details 1.
-Ensure CM Rule changes submitted to Ofgem via CMAG further Ofgem's principal objective as detailed in paragraph 1.11 of this guidance and the CM Rules Change objectives, as detailed in paragraph 1.12. a.
-Demonstrate due regard and consideration of the CM Rules Change objectives when assessing and prioritising proposals and ensuring that recommendations to Ofgem further Ofgem's principal objective and the CM Rules Change objectives.
-Present recommendations in a clear, robust and well- evidenced manner. a.
-Utilise industry and stakeholder-led discussion to assist in the development, scrutiny, and scoping of change proposals before they are submitted to Ofgem.
-These discussions should consider the complexity, efficacy and urgency of the proposals by, for example, effectively incorporating an initial impact assessment and advice provided by relevant Delivery Partners. b.
-Consider developments within the wider industry codes governance framework.
+Objective Details Ensure CM Rule Changes submitted to Ofgem via CMAG further Ofgem's principal objective as detailed in paragraph 1.11 of this guidance and the CM Rule Change objectives, as detailed in paragraph 1.12.
+Demonstrate due regard and consideration of the CM Rule Change objectives when assessing and prioritising proposals and ensuring that recommendations to Ofgem further Ofgem's principal objective and the CM Rule Change objectives.
+Present recommendations in a clear, robust and well- evidenced manner. a) Utilise industry and stakeholder-led discussion to assist in the development, scrutiny, and scoping of change proposals before they are submitted to Ofgem.
+These discussions should consider the complexity, efficacy and urgency of the proposals by, for example, effectively incorporating an initial impact assessment and advice provided by relevant Delivery Partners. b) Consider developments within the wider industry codes governance framework.
 Identify and recommend relevant changes to the CM Rules to promote regulatory alignment.
-3. CMAG operates and is administered in an efficient, impartial, and transparent manner. a.
+CMAG operates and is administered in an efficient, impartial, and transparent manner.
 Develop a CMAG change proposal process that is accessible and understood by industry and interested parties.
-Consideration should be given to promoting consistency with the template used to submit CM Rules change proposals directly to Ofgem, as described in Chapter 3 of this guidance. b.
-Develop a framework for assessing and prioritising proposals, based on a fair assessment of the impact as evaluated against the CM Objectives (paragraphs 1.11 and 1.12), while incorporating the views of all members and the benefits to consumers. c.
+Consideration should be given to promoting consistency with the template used to submit CM Rule Change proposals directly to Ofgem, as described in Chapter 3 of this guidance.
+Develop a framework for assessing and prioritising proposals, based on a fair assessment of the impact as evaluated against the CM Objectives (paragraphs 1.11 and 1.12), while incorporating the views of all members and the benefits to consumers.
 Maintain a forward programme of change proposals, with input from stakeholders, including Ofgem.

-d.
 Ensure decisions and recommendations consider and balance a wide range of relevant stakeholder views.

-2.3.
-CMAG has the potential to better the effective functioning of the CM, enable the CM Rules change process to become more adaptive and dynamic and improve transparency.
+2.3 CMAG has the potential to better the effective functioning of the CM, enable the CM Rule Change process to become more adaptive and dynamic and improve transparency.
 Ofgem will consider the performance of CMAG against its objectives on an annual basis and consider the case for the ongoing functioning of the group for the following year.
-This will align with the annual membership process (paragraph 2.9) and will take into account views from the other Delivery Partners and the operation and outputs of the group.
+This will align with the annual membership process

+(paragraph 2.9) and will take into account views from the other Delivery Partners and the operation and outputs of the group.